ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

 {:note: .note}
 {:important: .important}

-# VMware Solutions on IBM Cloud and Red Hat OpenShift overview
+# IBM Cloud for VMware Solutions and Red Hat OpenShift overview
 {: #openshift-runbook-runbook-intro}

 The {{site.data.keyword.vmwaresolutions_full}} offering includes fully automated, rapid deployments of VMware vCenter Server in the IBM Cloud.
 These offerings complement the on-premises infrastructure and allow existing and future workloads to run in the IBM Cloud without conversion by using the same tools, skills, and processes they use on-premises.
 For more information, see [Virtualization for extending virtualized private cloud](https://www.ibm.com/cloud/garage/architectures/virtualizationArchitecture){:external}.

-Red Hat OpenShift on IBM Cloud for VMware Solutions is a reference architecture and a manual build process to deploy a Red Hat OpenShift Cluster 4.1 on to an existing vCenter Server instance.
-The components of Red Hat OpenShift Cluster on IBM Cloud are deployed as virtual machines and appliances by using NSX software defined networking.
+Red Hat OpenShift for VMware Solutions is a reference architecture and a manual build process to deploy a Red Hat OpenShift Cluster 4.2 on to an existing vCenter Server instance.
+The components of Red Hat OpenShift Cluster are deployed as virtual machines and appliances by using NSX software defined networking.

 * Reference Architecture - [VMware vCenter Server and Red Hat OpenShift architecture overview](/docs/services/vmwaresolutions?topic=vmware-solutions-vcs-openshift-intro)
 * Build Process - This document.
-The process and steps that are needed to install Red Hat OpenShift 4.1 on to an existing vCenter Server instance.
+The process and steps that are needed to install Red Hat OpenShift 4.2 on to an existing vCenter Server instance.

 ![IBM Cloud for VMware Solutions and Red Hat OpenShift](../../images/openshift-sddc.svg "IBM Cloud for VMware Solutions and Red Hat OpenShift"){: caption="Figure 1.
 IBM Cloud for VMware Solutions and OpenShift" caption-side="bottom"}